 In 2001, the Company's Board of Directors adopted a Non-Qualified Deferred Compensation Plan, and this plan was amended in 2005 and later in 2019.
 Under the terms of the plan, the Company will provide deferred compensation for a select group of management or highly compensated employees, within the meaning of Sections 201(2), 301(a)(3) and 401(a)(1) of the Employee Retirement Income Security Act of 1974, as amended.
 The board has appointed a committee of the Company to be the plan administrator and to determine the employees who are eligible to participate in the plan.
 The employees who participate may elect to defer a portion of their compensation into the plan.
 The Company may contribute into the plan at the discretion of the Company's Board of Directors.
-The Company did not make any contributions for 2019 and 2018.
+The Company did not make any contributions for 2020 and 2019.
 The investment committees of the Company's Non-Qualified Deferred Compensation Plan consists of Scott M. Quist, Stephen C. Johnson, and Garrett S. Sill.

-NON-OUALIFIED DEFERRED COMPENSATION
+NON-QUALIFIED DEFERRED COMPENSATION

-The following table sets forth contributions to the non-qualified deferred compensation account of the Named Executive Officers in fiscal 2019 and the aggregate balance of deferred compensation of the Named Executive Officers at December 31, 2019.
+The following table sets forth the balances of the non-qualified deferred compensation account of the Named Executive Officers in fiscal 2020 and the aggregate balance of deferred compensation of the Named Executive Officers at December 31, 2020.

+Executive Registrant Aggregate Aggregate Aggregate

+Contributions Contributions Earnings Withdrawals Balance

-Name Executive Contributions In Last FY (\$) Registrant Contributions In Last FY (\$) Aggregate Earnings in last FY (\$) Aggregate Withdrawals Distributions (\$) Aggregate Balance at last FYE (\$)
+In Last FY In Last FY in last FY Distributions at last FYE

+Name (\$) (\$) (\$) (\$) (\$)

-Scott M. Quist \$ 566,241
+Scott M. Quist

-Garrett S. Sill
+Garrett S. Sill 81,471 (1)

-Stephen C. Johnson \$ 37,319
+Stephen C. Johnson 99,457 (2)

 S. Andrew Quist

 Jeffrey R. Stephens